Executive

 Administrative Assistant to the Executive Director Staff

 Kaleena Aviles joined the Innocence Project in January 2020.
 Prior to joining the Innocence Project, Kaleena worked at the Center for Disability Advocacy Rights (CeDAR), a nonprofit organization that provided legal assistance for persons with disabilities.
-After leaving CeDAR she worked as manager for Element Beauty Lounge and Blackstones Hairdressing, where she cultivated her knowledge of the beauty industry.
+After leaving CeDAR, she worked as a manager for Element Beauty Lounge and Blackstones Hairdressing, where she cultivated her knowledge of the beauty industry.
 During that time, she realized her passion was working for non-profit organizations and helping those in need.

 Lora Napier